CharlotteOS-Deprecated/Catalyst/README.md

 ### Status

-Catalyst is in the early stages of initial development with core kernel functionality first being developed for the x86-64 based PC and server platforms with plans to port it to similar Arm based devices in the future.
+Catalyst is in the early stages of initial development with core kernel functionality first being developed for the x86-64 based PC and server platforms.

 ### Design
 - Hybrid kernel